codeforpdx/dwellingly-app/dwellingly/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run eject`

+## Creating Virtual env on windows
+open cmd and type
+### `python –m venv virtual`

+use CMD to navigate to the script folder in the project run the `Activate` file

+you have successfully started the env

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**